 7. Translation of Documents:

 All these documents must be translated into Spanish.
-This procedure can generally be handled by the Attorney chosen by you.
+This procedure can generally be handled by the attorney chosen by you.
 They will also need to be notarized by a public if they do not already have a seal.
 Your signature must never appear in notarized documents.

 8. Sworn Statement:

-You will be required to appear before a Costa Rican Notary Public in order to issue a sworn statement stating that you agree to abide the pensionado or rentista law.
+You will be required to appear before a Costa Rican Notary Public in order to issue a sworn statement stating that you agree to abide by the pensionado or rentista law.